 Below is a table containing a partial list of vegetable crops grown in different parts of the world.
 Specifically, the list provides examples of flower vegetables and seed vegetables.
 These are crop plants from which edible flowers (flowers or entire inflorescences) and seeds are commonly used in the preparation of vegetable dishes.
 These plant organs, as well as fruits, are reproductive parts rather than vegetative (the root, stem, and leaves).

 In addition to those highlighted by Peel (2004) under major types of vegetables, the following were also listed as having edible flowers: viola (Viola odorata), nasturtium (Tropaaeolum majus), calendula (Calendula officinalis), carnation (Dianthus spp.), daisy (Bellis perennis), elderflower, roses, and sunflower (Helianthus annuus).

 The same goes for the list of vegetables with edible seeds.
-Take note also that all the listed seed vegetables are legumes.
+Take note also that with the exception of corn or maize the listed seed vegetables are legumes.

 |CROP NAME||SCIENTIFIC NAME||FAMILY||COLLECTIVE NAME FOR MEMBERS OF THE FAMILY, OTHER INFO|